thierschi/n-pose/README.md

 - TQDM `pip install tqdm`
 - Ultralytics `pip install ultralytics`

-> 💡This is also listed in the `requirements.txt` file.
+> 💡This is also listed in the `requirements.txt` file, thus it can be installed using `pip install -r requirements.txt`.

 ## Usage